ynloultratech/graphql-bundle/doc/crud-operations.md

 The add operation is a [mutation](https://facebook.github.io/relay/graphql/mutations.htm) to add new nodes of current type.

-To enable this operation must set **"add"** to the list of operations included in the `CRUDOperations` annotation.
+To enable this operation must add `MutationAdd` annotation.

 ````php
 use Doctrine\ORM\Mapping as ORM;